YUMMY PUMPKIN MUFFINS

 2/3 cup sunflower or pumpkin seeds, reserve some for the top

-1 cup organic canned pumpkin puree, reserve remaining for a smoothie or parfait
+1 cup organic cooked or canned pumpkin puree, reserve remaining for a smoothie or parfait

 1 tbsp flax meal soaked in 3 tbsp water 5 minutes